ryanatkn/blocks/README.md

 - deploy Spiderspace and its repos to static GitHub Pages websites so it's fork-friendly:
   [www.spiderspace.org](https://www.spiderspace.org)
-- in this repo, create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content
+- in this repo, create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content, that can be safely used from untrusted sources

 ## motivation